 Apple implemented a new input and output technology called Thunderbolt.
 So should you care about Thunderbolt or not?
 The truth is Firewire is becoming quickly absolute and would one day be extinct as we foresee it.
-The newer Macs do not have Firewire ports built in anymore.
+The newer Macs do not have Firewire ports built-in anymore.
 They are replaced by Thunderbolt – the newer protocol.
-In the beginning, the Thunderbolt audio interfaces were expensive and considered luxury products, but turn to companies such as Apogee and you’ll be able to find audio interfaces at consumer level prices.
+In the beginning, the Thunderbolt audio interfaces were expensive and considered luxury products, but turn to companies such as Apogee and you’ll be able to find audio interfaces at consumer-level prices.

 The best type of audio interface are the PCI-e.
 Search the internet for proof and you’ll find claims that most producers experience the lowest latencies and be able to achieve lower buffer size with PCI-e audio interfaces.
 However PCI-e connections on computers are quickly becoming obsolete.
 You can’t find PCI connections on any Mac – not even the latest Mac Pro.
-You can still build a Windows based machine and add in a slot for PCI though, but the technology is slowly fading off.
+You can still build a Windows-based machine and add in a slot for PCI though, but the technology is slowly fading off.

 So should you care about Thunderbolt at all?
-I think you should as computers are changing fast and it is usually the company that makes audio interface who follow the evolution of computers and not the other way round.
+I think you should as computers are changing fast and it is usually the company that makes audio interface that follow the evolution of computers and not the other way round.

 We’re looking to see PC developers implementing Light Peak, a hardware interface where Thunderbolt was built on.

-Which Audio Interface Should I Get?
+Which Audio Interface Should You Get?

 Soloist Or Singer-Songwriter

 You’d only need something simple to get your music out there.
-An audio interface with only one input should suffice too, but try going for 2 inputs at bare minimum for better versatility and future proofing.
+An audio interface with only one input should suffice too, but try going for 2 inputs at bare minimum for better versatility and future-proofing.
 Some selections are:

-Band Or Film Scorer
+Band or Film Scorer